natsuhiko/rasqual/README.md

         ...
 INFO           FORMAT ...
 Sample_i ...
         ... ...;AF=0.4;...
 AS     ...
 1,10     ...

-We strongly recommend to use AP for QTL mapping.
-If there are multiple subfields of AP, GL and DS, then AP is prioritised than GL and DS and GL is prioritised than DS.
+We strongly recommend using the AP field for QTL mapping.
+If there are multiple subfields of AP, GL and DS, AP is prioritised over both GL and DS, and GL is prioritised over DS.
 If neither of GL, DS nor AP is provided, GL is used as AP.

 ## Offset calculation